 Throughout this time, medical professionals — doctors, nurses, paramedics, lab workers, and other staff — have emerged as true heroes.
 Often working without adequate protective equipment and under the most stressful of situations, healthcare workers have been on the front lines, fighting this disease every day.
 This work is done at great personal risk to themselves and to their families.

 At Infinity Law Group, we want to help.

-In a recent New York Times article, doctors and nurses explained how they are updating their wills because of their exposure to the coronavirus.
+In a New York Times article, doctors and nurses explained how they were updating their wills because of their exposure to the coronavirus.
 This article — and others like it — made our firm’s founder, Gabriel Cheong, realize that he had to act.
 He stated, “As a family lawyer, my skills are pretty useless at a time like this.
 I wanted to give back to all the brave nurses and medical staff out there fighting this deadly virus.”